 So, Let’s find out all about these catfish with wonderful features.

 Distribution And Habitat Of Albino Bristlenose

 Albino Bristlenose or Bushynose catfish originally belong to the Amazon Basin of South America.
-They can be found in the tributaries of the amazon river as well.
+However, they can be found in the tributaries of the amazon river as well.

 These fish are well-adjusted from fast-flowing rivers to turbid still waters in the wild.
 So, they ask for the same moderate flow in the tank.

-Albino Bristlenose, as their name states, has bristles or tentacles-like appendages sprouting from its head.
-These bristles start to appear as these fish start to mature and are more prominent in the male species.
+Albino Bristlenose, as its name states, has bristles or tentacles-like appendages sprouting from its head.
+These bristles start to appear as these fish mature and are more prominent in the male species.

-And next comes their beautiful fin, they have 3 types of fins on the top of their body.
-First is a pair of pectoral fins, secondly a pair of the abdominal fin, and lastly a dorsal fin.
+And next comes their beautiful fin; they have three types of fins on the top of their body.
+First is a pair of pectoral fins; secondly, a pair of the abdominal fin; and lastly, a dorsal fin.

-Another prominent feature they have is their round mouth along with the elongated lips.
+Another prominent feature they have is their round mouth, along with their elongated lips.
 These lips give them recognition as a suckerfish.

 The average size of Albino Bushynose measures from 3 to 4 inches.